astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 To go any further, we need to know the deflection angle as a function of $b$ and $M$.
 There are many different ways of doing this.
-For example, Schutz (1990) uses the four-vector momentum of a photon in the Schwatzschild metric to calculated an equation for the orbital angle as a function of radius, and then integrates from the initial angle to the final angle.
+For example, Schutz (1990) uses the four-vector momentum of a photon in the Schwatzschild metric to calculate an equation for the orbital angle as a function of radius, and then integrates from the initial angle to the final angle to show the deviation from $\pi$ (a straight line).
 Others (e.g. Wikipedia) use scattering theory.
 You can figure out the gradient of the potential as a function of $r$ and integrate along the path to figure out the total transverse deflection.
 It's also possible to take a Fermat's Principle approach and use calculus of variations to derive a path that maximizes the total elapsed time.
 In all cases, GR predicts a total deflection angle of
 ```{math}
 :label: GRdeflect
 \alpha = \frac{4GM}{c^2b}